rust-lang/cargo/src/doc/src/reference/config.md

 * Default: none
 * Environment: not supported

-If set, replace this source with the given named source.
+If set, replace this source with the given named source or named registry.

 ##### `source.<name>.directory`
 * Type: string (path)